Join ALS 2000 and become a campus educator for sustainable living...

 Do you want to get academic credit while making a real difference on campus?
 Are you looking to get practical experience in sustainability leadership and peer education?
 If so, Leadership for Campus Sustainability is the class for you!

 ALS 2000: Leadership for Campus Sustainability is a 3 credit service-learning course to develop leadership and peer education skills while improving campus sustainability in the residence halls.
 During the semester each student will serve as a Cornell EcoRep, a program leader and role model for a specific North Campus residence hall.
-Over the last three years, over 100 students have been part of the EcoRep network.
 As an EcoRep you will learn how to plan, coordinate, and implement sustainability education activities in collaboration with residence hall staff.
-You will work with others students in and outside the class in developing your competencies in persuasion, education and community based social marketing.
+You will work with other students in and outside the class in developing your competencies in persuasion, education and community based social marketing.

 Course details: Tuesdays-Lecture 1:25pm-2:40pm, Discussion 2:55pm – 4:10pm (must sign up for both)